 How to identify fake jobs:

-On a positive note, once job seekers know what to look for it is easy to sift through jobs and separate what’s real and what’s not.
+On a positive note, once job seekers know what warning signs to look for it is easy to sift through jobs and separate what’s a job scam and what is legitimate.

 “You’ve got the job, pat yourself on the back and now the final step is to pay the registration fee.”